 Visit dcwater.com/customerassistance.
-DC Water, in partnership with District Government and Mayor Bowser, has expanded water and sewer bill discounts to help non-profits and low-to-moderate income residents.
+DC Water, in partnership with District Government and Mayor Bowser, has expanded water and sewer bill discounts and relief programs to help non-profits and low-to-moderate income residents.

 DISTRICT OF COLUMBIA WATER AND SEWER AUTHORITY